buildwithdan/flask-portfolio/README.md

 - [x] Fix the Vercel deploy button
 - [x] updating blog and projects looping
+- [ ] Creating a docker image for this

 ## This was setup to use Markdown files for blog and projects posts.